This post may contain affiliate links. Read our disclosure policy here.

 The good thing is…tallow is super easy to make.
 Messy, yes, but very easy.
 The bad thing is that decent suet can be hard to find.
 If you are searching for some, be sure and ask your local butcher first, many families may not get back their suet when they butcher a cow.

 All you need to render tallow is a slow cooker, a bit of water, and your suet.
-You will also need a strainer and some freezer containers to clean and store the finished product.
+You will also need a strainer and freezer containers to clean and store the finished product.

 Start by placing 1/2 cup of water in a slow cooker.
 If you have more than one slow cooker, use the one that you don’t care about as much.
 The one pictured above is my stock/tallow slow cooker.
 It’s very useful but no longer very pretty!

 Time to place the suet in the slow cooker!
 As you can see, I just put mine in as is since I’m storing the bags of suet in the freezer until I’m ready to work with them.

 This is a picture after the suet has been cooking on high for about 2 hours.
 You can see that the pieces have come apart and sit much better in the slow cooker now.
 You will want to stir around the pieces every hour or so to keep them from burning.

-This picture was taken after about 3-4 hours of cooking time.
+This picture was taken after about 3-4 hours of cook time.
 It doesn’t look much different from the top but you may be able to see how the suet is beginning to cook down and it’s only filling up the slow cooker about half way now.

 This picture was taken after about 5-6 hours of cooking.
 You can clearly see that most of the suet has become liquid and there is only a small amount of white pieces that still need to cook down.
 At this point your mixture will be bubbling pretty good and you will want to turn it down to a lower tempature setting if you haven’t already done so.